 Camera Tab

 Allow tablet users to import picture files from a disk: This option allows Users to import image files from disk.
 This is checked by default.
-Uncheck this option if you don't want Users to have the option to upload existing image files.
-They will only have the option to take a photo for this Camera Region.

 Drawing Tool

-Available in Mobile Form 7.0 and higher
+Available in Mobile Forms 7.0 and higher

 Camera Regions can be used to add drawings, shapes, and annotations.
 The Create Drawing option is available in all Camera Regions as long as the Form Template and the Mobile Forms app is 7.0 or higher.
 You do not need to enable any settings in Forms Designer.